-superuser role can add Windows, macOS, and Linux applications that should be trusted.
+You can add Windows, macOS, and Linux applications that should be trusted.
 By adding these trusted applications, you can use Elastic Security without compatibility or performance issues with other installed applications on your system.
-Trusted applications are applied only to hosts running Endpoint Security.
+Trusted applications apply only to hosts running Endpoint and Cloud Security.

 Trusted applications are designed to help mitigate performance issues and incompatibilities with other endpoint software.
 However, they create blindspots for Elastic Security.
 One avenue attackers use to exploit these blindspots is by DLL (Dynamic Link Library) side-loading, where they leverage processes signed by trusted vendors — such as antivirus software — to execute their malicious DLLs.
 Such activity appears to originate from the trusted vendor’s process.

-By default, a trusted application is recognized globally across all hosts running Endpoint Security.
-If you have a Platinum or Enterprise subscription, you can also assign a trusted application to a specific Endpoint Security integration policy, enabling the application to be trusted by only the hosts assigned to that policy.
+By default, a trusted application is recognized globally across all hosts running Endpoint and Cloud Security.
+If you have a Platinum or Enterprise subscription, you can also assign a trusted application to a specific Endpoint and Cloud Security integration policy, enabling the application to be trusted by only the hosts assigned to that policy.

 To add a trusted application: